Ham Radio Operator

 I practiced copying CW on that receiver for hours.
 Every day, I would test my ability to copy ... while my wife would test her ability to cope!

-We had only been married for two years then!
-We are still together after 40 years.
-She was tough ... and still is ;-)
+We had only been married for two years at the time.
+She was patient with me then ... and more than half a century later, she still is ;-)

-I obtained my first ham radio operator license as VE2DPE in 1974.
+I obtained my first ham radio operator license as VE2DPE in late 1973.
+However, I finally assembled my first functional radio operating room in 1974.

 Here is what my first ham shack looked like.